auggywonger/nonsequitur_vis/README.md

 python nonsequitur.py -i example_trace
 ```

+The code above generates the NonSequitur visualization as a html file: NonSequitur.html.
+View the visualization by opening the html file in a web browser.
 If, for some reason, you are unable to run the code, we have also provided an example of a NonSequitur visualization: NonSequitur_Vis_Example.html.